SeanJM/flatman-client/src/readme/el-methods/dom-manipulation/_select.md

-Provides an interface to select text ranges and get the selected text range in an input.
+Provides an interface to select text ranges and select the `option` node.

 Query
 ```javascript